ergzz/maths_exp/README.md

 Finally, we'd like to visualize the moves of the knight.

-In this algorithm, we're using a backtracking approach, derived from the problem of the knight tour.
+In this algorithm, we're using a breadth first search approach, derived from the problem of the knight tour.